 How we work

-Every Child Count’s administrative and management base is in the Department of Professional Learning at Edge Hill University in Ormskirk.
+Every Child Count’s administrative and management base is in the Department of Primary and Childhood Education at Edge Hill University in Ormskirk.
 Contact details here.

 Local Providers – find one near you here – provide the training and support for your staff through Trainers who are accredited by Edge Hill University.
 Providers run central training courses in local venues and can also deliver customised packages for your school, cluster or Academy chain.
 Contact us or a local Provider for more details.